GENERAL

 the majority party.

-The National Council of Provinces has 90 members who represent
+system.
+The National Council of Provinces has 90 members who

-each of the 9 provinces and also have representation in the
+represent each of the 9 provinces and also have representation

 the Premier.